 How to enable the administrator account from command prompt in Windows 8 or 7:

-Inside the command prompt window, type the following command:
+1. Inside the command prompt window, type the following command and press Enter:

 How to Disable Administrator account in Windows 8 & Windows 7:

-If you don’t want to log in with the Administrator account in the future, you can disable it by following the same steps, but at the command prompt window you must give the following command instead:
+If you don’t want to log in with the Administrator account in the future, you can disable it by following the same steps, but at the command prompt (Admin) window give the following command instead: